EbramTawfik/Notes/Computer Networks/Exam1Review/Lesson_3_Practice_Questions.md

 **Explanation:** Dijkstra's algorithm ensures that each node in the network has the shortest path to the source node upon completion, given that the network's topology and link costs are known.

 ### Question 3
-Complete the following topology.
-Let node 6 be the root node.
-Use Dijkstra's algorithm to find the shortest path tree.
+Consider the following topology.
+Let b be the source node.
+Use Dijkstra’s algorithm to determine the cost of the least-cost path from node b to all other nodes in the network upon termination of the algorithm.

 ![Network Topology for Dijkstra's Algorithm](https://gatech.instructure.com/courses/393592/files/52452267/preview)